eolatham/smarthome-dashboard-simulation/team_norms.md

 ### Responsibilities

-1. Officially delegate all assignments based on team input, member abilities, request and quantity of work required
+1. Officially delegate all assignments based on team input, and member abilities
 2. Understand the assignment and seek guidance from the professor if needed
 3. Set and manage the schedule
 4. Communicate with the professor about team issues
 5. Communicate with the team regularly for status checks
+6. Review and merge all merge requests